Recently Viewed:Historic Places of Oahu Historic Places of Oahu

 Nuuanu Pali Lookout

 Overlooking the lush Windward Coast and the majestic Koolau Mountain range, the Nuuanu Pali Lookout was the site of the Battle of Nuuanu.
-It was here, high upon these sheer cliffs that King Kamehameha I won a decisive battle that helped him conquer the island of Oahu.
+It was here, high atop these sheer cliffs that King Kamehameha I won a decisive battle that helped him conquer the island of Oahu.

 A short walk west beyond the buildings of the financial district and you’ll find the arts district of Chinatown.
 Go on the Chinatown art walk, visit the areas hip bars and restaurants or catch a performance at the Hawaii Theatre.
 Opened in 1922, the “Pride of the Pacific” has been meticulously restored and in 2005 it was named “Outstanding Historic Theatre in America”.